UVA Logo

 Persons holding full-time academic faculty appointments at the University of Virginia are expected to devote their professional time and energies serving in their primary University roles.
 In addition, the University permits faculty members to consult for entities outside of the University, including University-related foundations and, under exceptional circumstances, to receive supplemental compensation for responsibilities assumed on an overload basis within the University.
 Permissible Consulting responsibilities undertaken for supplemental compensation (external or internal) may not jeopardize the ability of the individual to fulfill the obligations that he/she has assumed by accepting an appointment to the faculty.
 Professional Service is not considered Consulting, nor is work related to a professional practice that a faculty member is required to maintain for state or professional licensure that is directly connected with the faculty member’s academic discipline.

 Faculty members’ Consulting must also be in compliance with the “State and Local Government Conflict of Interests Act” (Va.
 Code Title 2, Chapter 31, Section 2.2-3100, et seq.) of the Commonwealth of Virginia, which comprehensively prohibits conflicts of interest, including using confidential information of the University for personal economic benefit or accepting service that “reasonably tends” to influence the performance of official duties.
 A conflict may also arise when a faculty member has a personal interest in a contract with another state agency that has not been competitively awarded or supported by appropriate authority of the agency head or has a personal interest in a transaction or contract involving the University.
 An exemption may be provided by the University for research and development contracts under certain circumstances.
-For more information, see policy FIN-054: Employee Obligation to Report Potential Conflicts of Interest, the Faculty Conflict of Interest Policy maintained by the Office of the Executive Vice President and Provost (EVPP), and RES-005: Financial Conflicts of Interest for Research Investigators maintained by the Office of the Vice President for Research.
+For more information, see these policies: FIN-054: Employee Obligation to Report Potential Conflicts of Interest, PROV-007: Faculty Conflicts of Interest maintained by the Office of the Executive Vice President and Provost (EVPP), and RES-005: Financial Conflicts of Interest for Research Investigators maintained by the Office of the Vice President for Research.

 2. Eligibility of Academic Faculty Members Who Hold Administrative Appointments: